ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 - Multi AZ for disaster recovery
 - Read replicas for performance (up to 5 copies)

-Non-RDSs are set up as follows"
+Non-RDSs are set up as follows:

 - Collection = Table
 - Document = Row